-Please refer to Table \ref{table:th43examples} for possible values of the lower bound on the Rashomon ratio, given $|\F_1|$ and $\epsilon$.
+Table \ref{table:th43examples} shows possible values of the lower bound on the Rashomon ratio, given $|\F_1|$ and $\epsilon$.
+For example, the first line of the table states that if at least a tiny fraction (0.0053\%) of the complex function space $\F_2$ consists of good models, and there exists at least 100,000 simple functions in $\F_1$, then the chance that we will find an accurate-but-simple model on our data set is over 99\%.

-Note that if each model from the Rashomon set has different performance according to the performance function $\zeta$, then Theorem \ref{th:approximating_finite_2} and \ref{th:approximating_finite_3} apply to the pattern Rashomon ratio as well.

-Theorems \ref{th:approximating_finite_2} and \ref{th:approximating_finite_3} guarantee that if the true anchored Rashomon set is sufficiently large and if $\F_1$ is selected at random from $\F_2$, then with high probability, the best empirical risk over the simpler space $\F_1$ is close to the best possible true risk over the larger space $\F_2$.
-The generalization guarantee comes from the size of the simpler space $\F_1$.

-The bound shows directly how the size of the Rashomon set could potentially impact generalization guarantees.
-The intuition for Theorems \ref{th:approximating_finite_2} and \ref{th:approximating_finite_3} holds beyond the case when $\F_1$ is randomly sampled from $\F_2$, it holds, for example, when $\F_1$ covers $\F_2$ sufficiently well.
-In particular, as the true anchored Rashomon ratio increases, it is more likely that the empirical risk minimum of $\F_1$ will be close to the minimum of the true risk of $\F_2$.
+The intuition for Theorem \ref{th:approximating_finite_3} holds beyond the case when $\F_1$ is randomly sampled from $\F_2$, it holds whenever $\F_1$ covers $\F_2$ sufficiently well.
+This intuition is that as the true Rashomon ratio increases, it is more likely that the empirical risk minimum of $\F_1$ will be close to the minimum of the true risk of $\F_2$.